iSPIRT/OCEN-Documentation/blog/05-credit-bureau-pull-in-ocen/index.md

 ![Flow](./bureau_pull.png)

-# Leveraging other data for underwriting in OCEN 4.0
+# Leveraging other data for underwriting
 The above model specifically focuses on fetching the credit bureau data in the multi-lender auction-based model with OCEN 4.0, given the nuances of hard vs soft bureau pull.

 For other types of data, OCEN 4.0 supports four distinct ways in which lenders can fetch consent-based datasets about the borrower for underwriting.